-For some girls, exercise may be discouraged as it is seen as ‘boyish behavior’ and some Muslim girls’ access to outdoor activities are limited for fears about their own safety or cultural expectations.
+For some girls, exercise may be discouraged as it is seen as ‘boyish behavior, and some Muslim girls’ access to outdoor activities is limited because of fears about their own safety or cultural expectations.

-At the other extreme, there are young women who become addicted to exercise in attempt to meet the absurd beauty standards pushed on them by media and supported by their peers, families and cultures.
+At the other extreme, there are young women who become addicted to exercise in an attempt to meet the absurd beauty standards pushed on them by the media and supported by their peers, families, and cultures.

 A reminder of the Islamic guidance of moderation in all things needs to be appreciated in exercise.

 Too much exercise can be a sign of emotional imbalance for young girls and can be damaging to their bodies, robbing them of the nutrients they need for healthy growth.

 While it’s true that teen girls need slightly fewer calories than teen boys, girls have particular dietary needs that are often more challenging to meet as they are more vulnerable to societal pressures to conform to unrealistic beauty standards.

 An estimated 65-75% of women in Western countries have eating disorders, which can begin in childhood and remain a lifelong problem if not properly treated.